NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.4.3 =
+This update fixes a couple of minor bugs, improves compatibility with WP-CLI and provides links to the new online documentation

 = 1.4.2 =
 This update brings Food and Drink Menu in full compliance with the WPML plugin for multi-language sites.